JAMA December 03, 2003

 Population

-Patients aged 55+ with hypertension and at least one other CHD risk factor
+Hypertensive patients aged 55 or older with at least 1 other CHD risk factor

 Comparator